Why You Don’t Know What You Want in Your Relationship Anymore

 When asked what you want, no clear answer comes to mind.
 There is a pause, a search, but nothing arrives that feels like yours.

-This is when the relationship is no longer being met from a clear place in you.
+At that point, the relationship is no longer being met from a clear place in you.
 You are no longer participating from a defined place.
 You are adjusting without a stable point of your own.

-A relationship cannot be engaged with or evaluated if one position is not present.
 Flexibility depends on having something to flex from.
 Without that, what looks like adaptability is closer to disappearance.

 Why It Becomes Hard to Judge the Relationship